 It seems like a really good deal to me so I tell them I will come back tomorrow.
 ‘You will only stay for a week?’ they ask.
 ‘Si’, I say.
 ‘You are sure you won’t come to the party this afternoon, there will be a big cake and lots of candy.’
 ‘Si’, I say, ‘hasta mañana!’
 It feels good and I am excited.
 Besides that, the price is a quarter of what I paid for my eco-school in Nicaragua.

-Julia tells me about how she got her first child at 19, how her husband travelled to the States through Mexico while hanging on the bottom of a truck and how many years ago a European couple entered their village and kidnapped some children.
+Julia tells me about how she got her first child at 19, how her husband traveled to the States through Mexico while hanging on the bottom of a truck, and how many years ago a European couple entered their village and kidnapped some children.
 There is probably a good amount of truth in these stories, though perhaps not everything.

-This family likes expressions, and repeat these regularly.
-When I come back from the lake they ask: ‘Estás fresca?’
+This family likes expressions and repeats them regularly.
+When I come back from the lake they ask: ‘Estás Fresca?’
 When I say ‘si!’, they say: ‘como una lechuga?’.
 ‘Si, como una lechuga!’
 I say and everyone laughs.
 Fresh like lettuce, from swimming like a mermaid; everything is worth laughing loudly at.
 ‘Nadinloca’ they call me, just as they call the grandma Carlottaloca and their little niece Hannaloca.

-Next day they drop me off at the local high school, where I will be helping a teacher named Victoriano with his three afternoon classes.
+The next day they drop me off at the local high school, where I will be helping a teacher named Victoriano with his three-afternoon classes.
 Days turn into weeks and weeks turn into a month.
 I join the family in most of their daily activities: shopping, preparing meals, selling food at the university, and selling cheese on a scooter with Sandra, a dear friend of the family.
 I get taught how to clean beans, fry empanadas and get my white socks clean by scrubbing them over my hands.
 They laugh at how clumsy I am, those silly Europeans.

 ‘Why don’t they write their own speeches?’, I ask the English teacher later.
 ‘They can’t, he says, ‘teachers need to do that’.
 Interesting, its seems as if children here are only taught to copy or repeat, instead of to create things themselves.
 Another interesting cultural insight.
 However, despite all those little differences I feel at home in this town, greeting the guy from the internet café, the tuktuk driver and the supermarket owner, chatting with the neighbors, watching soccer games, and talking to the two kids fishing fresh pescado to sell at the market.